PROJECT DETAILS

 - Source Board: Provides visual analytics and charts to assess project data distribution and trends.

-- Supply Sense: The active tab showing detailed part information and sourcing status.
+- Supply Sense: Shows detailed part information and sourcing status.

 - Compare: Allows side-by-side comparison of different costing scenarios or project versions.